 Azithromycin is a 15-membered-ring macrolide of the azalide class.
-It is safe and, besides mild gastrointestinal side effects, usually well tolerated.
-The prolongation and cardiotoxicity are a concern, especially when combined with other QT-prolonging drugs.
+It is safe and, besides mild gastrointestinal side effects, usually well tolerated.33 QT-prolongation and cardiotoxicity are a concern, especially when combined with other QT-prolonging drugs.
 However, while clearly demonstrated for the 14-membered-ring macrolides such as erythromycin and clarithromycin, few reports relate azithromycin to cardiac adverse events.
-As opposed to 14-membered-ring molecules, azithromycin is not metabolised by cytochrome P450 (CYP450), which accounts for a more favourable drug-drug interaction profile.
-The prolongian description of the process of the property of the pro
+As opposed to 14-membered-ring molecules, azithromycin is not metabolised by cytochrome P450 (CYP450), which accounts for a more favourable drug-drug interaction profile.34

 Azithromycin is rapidly absorbed after oral intake and has a long half-life.
-Its large volume of distribution is due to a high intracellular accumulation, with tissue concentrations up to a 100-fold higher than in plasma.
-The uptake is particularly high in leukocytes, but also in epithelial cells and fibroblasts.
-Intracellularly, it
+Its large volume of distribution is due to a high intracellular accumulation, with tissue concentrations up to a 100-fold higher than in plasma.35 The uptake is particularly high in leukocytes,36 but also in epithelial cells and fibroblasts.
+Intracellularly, it has an affinity for acidic organelles such as lysosomes.
+Azithromycin also crosses the blood-brain barrier and concentrates in central nervous system tissue.37 This is noteworthy as there is increasing awareness of neurological complications of COVID-19, due to infiltration and activation of residing inflammatory cells and possibly direct viral neurotropism.^{38-40}

-In vitro data on the inhibitory concentrations of azithromycin on SARS-CoV-2 and other viruses have recently been summarised elsewhere.
-41 However, these data are scarcely replicated and far from an in vivo pharmacokinetic-pharmacodynamic target.
+In vitro data on the inhibitory concentrations of azithromycin on SARS-CoV-2 and other viruses have recently been summarised elsewhere.41 However, these data are scarcely replicated and far from an in vivo pharmacokinetic-pharmacodynamic target.
 On the other hand, azithromycin accumulation in leukocytes ensures effective delivery to sites of infection and inflammation.
 In vivo lung tissue homogenates reach concentrations well above the reported 90% effective concentration after 3 days of oral therapy with 500 mg azithromycin.35 Similar regimens are approved and long used to treat bacterial gastroenteritis and respiratory tract infections.
-Slightly longer treatment durations of 5 up to 8 days were evaluated in cohorts studies assessing the effect of azithromycin in hospitalised patients with influenza10 or ICU patients with acute lung injury.
-12 42
+Slightly longer treatment durations of 5 up to 8 days were evaluated in cohorts studies assessing the effect of azithromycin in hospitalised patients with influenza10 or ICU patients with acute lung injury.^{12 42}